How much does a HVAC technician make?

 Industry niche

 Not all HVAC is created equal.
+When comparing a general technician to a specialist, the air conditioner salary for those focusing solely on residential cooling units might differ from those handling complex industrial chillers.
 Specialization in specific areas like commercial or industrial systems, compared to residential work, opens doors to higher paychecks.
 Commercial and industrial systems are typically more complex and demanding, requiring specialized knowledge and skills, justifying higher compensation for technicians who tackle them.

 Employer type